le grand Be et le petit bele grand Be et le petit be

 6 spots to observe unique sights

 In Brittany, the sea recedes every day.
 Six hours later, it comes back… It’s the changing of the tides.
 Depending on the coefficients, they can be small or big; above 100, it’s known as a high tide.
-From 22 to 25 January, then from 20 to 23 February and from 21 to 24 March 2023, landscapes that are inaccessible the rest of the year are revealed.
+From 15 to 18 November 2024, from 30 January to 2 February, and from 28 February to 4 March 2025, landscapes that are inaccessible the rest of the year are revealed.
 Be sure to get the best seats!

 In the blink of an eye